ArshdeepSinghSyal/TerraformAnsibleAWS/README.md

 6. **Kibana Dashboard Import**<br>
     It has the following task:
+    -  Wait for 300 seconds for kibana servere to be ready before importing dashboard.
     -  Import the already created dashboard - mydash.json